dongyx/hardv/README.md

 - Metadata like scheduled time is written back to input files;
 Thus all your data is in files created and managed by yourself.

-- Although `hardv` is not a strict filter, in the default mode it reads user actions from the standard input and prints to the standard output.
+- Although HardV is not a strict filter, in the default mode it reads user actions from the standard input and prints to the standard output.
-That makes `hardv` easy to be called by other programs.
+That makes HardV easy to be called by other programs.

-By default, `hardv` runs in the memory-optimization mode.
-Only one card is loaded in the memory at the same time.
-However, `hardv` allows you to turn it into the disk-optimization mode.
-The disk-optimization mode consumes less disk I/O, at the cost of loading all cards of a file into the memory.
-See the `-d` option in the man page `hardv(1)`.

 **Table of Contents**